sadjadalikhani/sadjadalikhani.github.io/_pages/about.md

 This qoute from Aristotle is one of the few that has kept me going.
 So, I'd like to have it here at the very top.
 The essence, for me, is not in striving for excellence itself, but in the process of making it a habit.

-I’m Sadjad, a first-year PhD student in the Wireless Intelligence Lab at ASU, working under Professor Ahmed Alkhateeb.
+I’m Sadjad, a first-year PhD student.
 My goals in life are to explore my inner self, push the limits of my mind, travel and experience the world, connect with people, and strive to be a good person.
 While I haven't achieved many of these yet, that's what makes life exciting and keeps me going whenever I feel down.

 I’m not here to showcase my achievements but to share my thoughts, my perspective on my work, and some knowledge.
 Hopefully, it will benefit both you and me.